estortega/-VBA-challenge/README.md

-VBA Stock Market Analysis
+# VBA Stock Market Analysis

-Project Overview
+# Project Overview

 This project demonstrates the use of VBA scripting to analyze stock market data.
 The script loops through each quarter’s data to calculate key metrics for each stock, including quarterly change, percentage change, and total volume.
 Additionally, the script identifies the stocks with the greatest percentage increase, greatest percentage decrease, and greatest total volume.

 By automating data analysis tasks with VBA, this project reduces the tediousness of manual calculations, providing accurate results with just a click of a button.

-Project Structure

-The project is organized as follows:

-VBA-challenge/
-├── data/
-│   └── alphabetical_testing.xlsx
-├── scripts/
-│   └── stock_analysis.vba
-├── output/
-│   ├── quarterly_analysis.xlsx
-│   └── summary_report.xlsx
-├── visualizations/
-│   └── summary_charts.png
-└── README.md
-Analysis and Features
+# Analysis and Features

 Key Calculations
 The VBA script performs the following calculations for each stock on every worksheet (quarter):